-The Academy Trust's current level of operating reserves at 31 August 2022 is £293,000 (2021: £272,000), which is made up of restricted income reserves of £163,000 (2021: £155,000) and unrestricted funds of £130,000 (2021: £117,000).

-The Trustees expectation is that these reserves will be utilised over the coming years to fund ongoing development of the Academy trust, including the need to retain key staff in light of the increasing costs pressures in future years and to address the maintenance and renewal of the school building, the fabric which is old, to ensure the Academy's learning activities are not compromised.
+The Academy Trust's current level of operating reserves at 31 August 2023 is £282,000 (2022: £293,000, which is made up of restricted income reserves of £138,000 (2022: £163,000) and unrestricted funds of £144,000 (2022: £130,000).
+Although the current level of operating reserves is above the target level identified above, the Trustees expectation is that these reserves will be utilised over the coming years to fund the ongoing development of the Academy Trust, including the need to fund the ongoing development of the Academy Trust, including the need to retain key staff in light of the increasing cost pressures in future years and to address the maintenance, increased energy costs and renewal of the school building, the fabric of which is old, to ensure the Academy's learning activities are not compromised.

-The value of the restricted fixed asset fund at 31 August 2022 is £1,694,000 (2021: £1,724,000), which is represented by the fixed assets that are used exclusively for providing education and associated support services to the pupils of the Trust, and the balance of unspent capital grants to be used on future capital expenditure.
+The value of the restricted fixed asset fund at 31 August 2023 is £1,663,000 (2022: £1,694,000), which is represented by the fixed assets that are used exclusively for providing education and associated support services to the pupils of the Trust, and the balance of unspent capital grants to be used on future capital expenditure.
 These funds can only be realised by disposing of the associated tangible fixed assets.

-The pension reserve fund has a surplus balance at 31 August 2022 of £7,000, which represents the surplus in the LGPS at the balance sheet date.
-Should the balance change in the future, the Trustees have noted that the Government has provided a guarantee that in the event of an Academy closure, any outstanding LGPS liabilities would be met by the Department for Education.
+The pension reserve fund has an asset balance at 31 August 2023 of £21,000, which represents the asset in the LGPS at the balance sheet date.
+The effect of this asset position is that Academy Trust may be required to make reduced pension contributions over the next 3 year funding period with the effect being that the surplus is ultimately repaid over the next 20 year period.
+These reduced pension contributions will continue to be funded from the Trust's annual recurring income.
+In the event that the LGPS moves in an overall deficit position in the future, the Trustees have noted however that the Government has provided a guarantee that in the event of an Academy closure, any outstanding LGPS liabilities would be met by the Department for Education.